Neck and arm pain – Cervical radiculopathy

 There are 8 pairs of cervical nerve roots, C1 to C8, branching from the spinal cord on both sides through an intervertebral foramen – openings between each pair of vertebrae.

-The cervical nerves then travel down the arm and branch out to supply strength and movement to the muscles to the shoulders, arms, hands, and fingers. sensory channels in the nerve supply sensation to the skin.
+The cervical nerves then travel down the arm and branch out to supply strength and movement to the muscles to the shoulders, arms, hands, and fingers.
+Sensory channels in the nerve supply sensation to the skin.
 The area of the arm affected will depend on the nerve root affected and this is described below in the “cervical radiculopathy radiation of arm pain” chart.

 Causes of cervical radiculopathy

-Who is affected by cervical radiculopathy
+Who is affected by cervical radiculopathy?

-Cervical Radiculopathy from a Herniated Cervical Disc
+Cervical Radiculopathy from a Herniated Cervical Disc – symptoms & causes

 A cervical disc prolapse, bulge or herniation can occur, with no pressure on the cervical nerves.
 This may not give any pain at all, or just simple neck pain.
-If the nerve exiting the neck is pressured, however…
+If the nerve exiting the neck is pressured (irritated), however, neurological changes will occur with one or more of the following clinical signs.

 - Tendon reflex changes